lsst-dm/dmtn-010/index.rst

 ^^^^^^^^^^^^^^

  * Significant time investment: current code manipulates WCS in C++.
- * Not directly callable from C++: calls to python from C++ may incur signifcant overhead.
+ * Not directly callable from C++: calls to python from C++ may incur significant overhead.
  * Model description framework is pure python: unclear if performance requirements can be met, particularly for warping.
  * Ongoing development work: not all features we may need are available.
  * No effort yet on performance optimizations.